alessiofilippin/sinner-bot/README.md

 ## Disclaimer

 **Eng**: This Bot will make online experience easier and better.
 But details about the rules are not shared on purpose.
 If you would like to play the game, buy the rule book.
+This Bot has been made for the first and second editions of the game but it can be used for the third edition as well.

 **This Repo contains the code for the Bot.
 Feel free to Fork the project and make your changes.**

 **Ita**: Questo Bot renderà l'esperienza online più facile e migliore.
 Ma i dettagli sulle regole non sono condivisi di proposito.
 Se vuoi giocare, acquista il regolamento.
+Il Bot e' stato creato per la prima e seconda edizione del gioco ma puo' essere utilizzato anche per la terza.

 **Questa Repo contiene il codice per il Bot.
 Sentiti libero di eseguire il Fork del progetto e apportare le tue modifiche.**